oppia/oppia-web-developer-docs/End-to-End-Tests.md

 #### Anti-Patterns

 * `forEach` does not work for async-await.
 Use a `for ... of` loop instead if you want to operate in sequence, or use `map()` to operate in parallel.
-See [this stackoverflow post](https://stackoverflow.com/a/37576787) for examples.
+See [this Stack Overflow post](https://stackoverflow.com/a/37576787) for examples.
 * `filter` can be problematic.
 Consider re-writing as a `for` loop instead.
 * `.then()` functions
   ```js